GSB College

 9. Legal Tech and Innovation Roles

 Technology is revolutionizing law.
 Legal tech startups need professionals who understand both law and technology for product development, compliance, and consulting.
+The growing importance of digital legal compliance is also creating new career opportunities for legal professionals in technology-driven industries.

 Top Areas: AI in legal research, contract automation, compliance management